 Applications that meet basic minimum requirements will be evaluated by peer reviewers using the following review criteria.
-The following five criteria will be used to evaluate each application, with the different weight given to each based on the percentage value listed after each individual criterion.
+The following six criteria will be used to evaluate each application, with the different weight given to each based on the percentage value listed after each individual criterion.

-1. Statement of the Problem (10 percent)
+1. Statement of the Problem (15 percent)

-- Describe the need for TTA, as well as the challenges the law enforcement agency grantees and nongrantees face in planning, implementing, or expanding comprehensive efforts in the relevant subject matter area. - Provide a clear and concise statement that provides a thorough demonstration of why TTA is important, as well as the scope of its potential contributions to the field.
+- Describe the need for TTA, as well as the challenges grantees and field-initiated requestors face in planning, implementing, or expanding comprehensive efforts in the relevant subject matter area. - Provide a clear and concise statement that provides a thorough demonstration of why TTA is important, if applicable, as well as the scope of its potential resource contributions to the field.